If you are interested in starting a dump truck business but don't know where to begin, you are in the right place.

-Starting a dump truck business can be expensive, with the largest initial expense coming from the actual cost of your dump truck.
+Starting a dump truck business can be expensive, with the largest expense coming from the cost of your dump truck.
 A new dump truck starts at approximately $100,000, but can often cost around $150,000.
 Higher-end models (e.g., Kenworth) can start at $180,000 or more.
 Source

 A used dump truck will be much cheaper, with prices ranging from as low as $15,000 to $100,000.
 Source

-Fortunately, there are both financing and leasing options available that can help with the initial purchase costs.
+Fortunately, there are both financing and leasing options available that can help with initial costs.
 Below is a list of companies that will offer financing for your new or used dump truck (many also offer leasing programs too).
 You will find companies below that offer no down payment options, even for start-ups.

 Financing For New Dump Trucks

 Financing For Used Dump Trucks